 Here’s an example of skill levels on a resume in action:

 Should you use a skill level scale on your resume?

 While skill levels can work to enhance some resumes, they can look awkward on others.
 That’s because using skill levels isn’t suitable for every type of skill.

 For example, listing that your proficiency in HTML is “60%” gives employers an idea that you have an intermediate knowledge of HTML.
 However, saying that your communication skills are “70%” makes less sense because a skill like communication can’t be quantified.

 Skill levels work best in industries that are more heavily reliant on technical skills.
 These hard skills are much more realistically quantifiable than soft skills like communication or people skills.

-If you’re listing mostly soft skills, it’s best to stick with a traditional list of your skills.
+If you’re listing mostly soft skills, it’s best to stick with a traditional list of your resume skills.